microsoft/onefuzz/docs/notifications/github.md

 # Notifications via Github Issues

-Onefuzz can create or update [Github Issues](https://guides.github.com/features/issues/) upon creation of crash reports in Onefuzz managed [containers](../containers.md).
+OneFuzz can create or update [Github Issues](https://guides.github.com/features/issues/) upon creation of crash reports in OneFuzz managed [containers](../containers.md).

 Nearly every field can be customized using [jinja2](https://jinja.palletsprojects.com/) templates.
 There are multiple python objects provided via the template engine that